 The orientation programme provides very important information, and it is a great opportunity for students to meet other students and their College Staff; hence, attendance is compulsory!
-(Students who do not attend will be required to contact the Dean of Student Affairs to plan for an alternative orientation session).
+(Students who do not attend will be required to contact the Director of directorate of student affairs to plan for an alternative orientation session).